FLstats/BAYES_project_HMC-evaluation/README.md

 # BSDA_project
-Project in course: Bayes Statistics and Data Analysis
+Project in course: Bayesian Statistics and Data Analysis